Urbana man recovering after being shot on Sunday

-Urbana Police Sergeant Tim McNaught says officers were called to the 1800 block of South Cottage Grove on the report of shots fired.
+Urbana Police Sergeant Tim McNaught says officers were called to the 1800 block of South Cottage Grove at about 4:40 p.m. on the report of shots fired.

 McNaught says when they arrived on scene police found a 22-year-old who had been shot several times.
 He was then taken to the hospital where McNaught says the victim underwent a lengthy surgery.